Moo64c/moo64c.github.io/_posts/2022-08-20-Query Grouping.md

 Thanks for reading!

 ## Some credits
-Query Grouping was created, designed and supported by Nir Nahum, Adi Meiman and I, Amir Arbel from Pinpoint R&D Team.
+Query Grouping was created, designed and supported by Nir Nahum, Adi Meiman and Amir Arbel from Pinpoint R&D Team.